Anju0806/Note-Maker/README.md

 ## Usage

 To start using the Note Taker application, please follow these steps:

-Open a terminal and navigate to the project's root directory.
+Navigate to the project's root directory and Open the integrated terminal with server.
-Run the command npm start to start the application.
+Run the command node server.js to start the application.
 Open a web browser and go to http://localhost:3000 to access the application.

 ## License